 During WW II, the US Army quartered over 400,000 German POWs at various locations inside America.
 The number of Japanese POWs was far lower due primarily to the Japanese military culture of suicide before surrender; nevertheless, a large number of Japanese POWs were also quartered inside the US during the war.
 None of these POWs were ever subjected to inhumane treatment by the US Army, and only one (a German submarine commander) is known to have died during an escape attempt.
 On the contrary, military interrogators knew that respectful treatment of military prisoners was far more beneficial to their objectives.
 Two facilities for interrogating high value prisoners by native-speaking or fluent US Army interrogators were located in Virginia and California.
 Germans were interrogated at Ft.
 Hunt, Virginia, very near Alexandria, and Japanese were interrogated at Camp Tracy, 40 miles east of San Francisco.
 The information obtained at these two facilities contributed significantly to the successful prosecution of the wars against both the Germans and the Japanese.

 Caught asleep-at-the-switch by the surprise terrorist attacks of 9/11/2001, the CIA was quick to resort to various short-cuts in an effort to catch up to where they should have been all along.
 None did the job.
-After the CIA black sites in Poland, Romania and Lithuania were closed down, the CIA shifted some of its focus (in addition to various countries controlled by Mid-east and other dictators) to movable sites at sea on board US Navy ships such as the USS New York.
+After the CIA black sites in Poland, Romania and Lithuania were closed down, the CIA shifted some of its focus (in addition to various countries controlled by Mid-east and other dictators) to movable sites at sea on board US Navy ships such as the USS New York (a San Antonio-class “amphibious transport dock” with a crew of 360 that can carry up to 700 Marines, SEALs, helicopters, landing craft, etc..)
 But here “enhanced interrogation” methods were not employed since the UCMJ and military regulations banned such methods and the prisoners were to be transported to the US for trial in the US justice system.
 Civilians in the 21st century CIA have cost the United States dearly in reputation and moral high ground and severely tainted the US military through guilt-by-association.
 It’s now blatantly obvious that the CIA can NOT “do it better” than the US military.

-Unfortunately Republican gains during the 2014 mid-term elections gave them a majority in both the House and Senate, so Democrat Feinstein’s bill has virtually no chance of making it through the Republican-controlled Senate, even if the Obama White House would support it, which is unclear.
-Despite its vitriolic rhetoric that had won elections, the Obama Administration has essentially reversed itself in opposition to a wide range of “intelligence” and covert activities and increasingly turned to the CIA for a major covert action role in the war against Islamic militant extremism – mainly political assassination by very safe remote control.
+Unfortunately Republican gains during the 2014 mid-term elections gave them a majority in both the House and Senate, so Democrat Feinstein’s bill had virtually no chance of making it through the Republican-controlled Senate, even if the Obama White House would support it, which is unclear.
+Despite its vitriolic rhetoric that had won elections, the Obama Administration, as is customary for elected politicians, has essentially reversed itself in opposition to a wide range of “intelligence” and covert activities and increasingly turned to the CIA for a major covert action role in the war against Islamic militant extremism – mainly political assassination by very safe remote control.
 (It also now supports NSA collection of all communications information on everyone everywhere for whatever use presents itself, and still inexplicably espouses the objective of closing down Git-mo.
 The mission lines of the CIA, Justice, FBI, DNI, NSA, State, USAID, and Defense have all become thoroughly murky – with the exception that the CIA marches to its own tune doing whatever it wants to do, answerable only to the President.)
-With the 2014 elections, Feinstein lost her position as the head of the Senate Intelligence Committee, and the panel’s new chairman, Republican Richard Burr of North Carolina, said that the CIA in recent years has gotten not too much public oversight.
+With the 2014 elections, Feinstein lost her position as the head of the Senate Intelligence Committee, and the panel’s new chairman, Republican Richard Burr of North Carolina, said that the CIA in recent years has gotten too much public oversight.
 “I personally don’t believe that anything that goes on in the intelligence committee should ever be discussed publicly,” he told reporters in 2014.
+Obviously the people do not have a right to know what their “establishment” government is doing in their name with their money.

 This is an agency that needs to be put back inside the responsible and accountable US Army.